AASeq/Revidere/README.md

 * `title`: this key controls the title of the given check for the web interface;
            if value is not present it will default to either check name (if available) or check kind
-* `period`: interval between checks; must be between 1 second and 10 minutes
+* `period`: interval between checks; must be between 1 second and 10 minutes;
+            default is 10 seconds
-* `timeout`: timeout for each check; it must be between 1-60 seconds; its value cannot be larger than period
+* `timeout`: timeout for each check; it must be between 10 milliseconds and 10 seconds; its value cannot be larger than period; default is 5 seconds
-* `success`: number of consecutive successful attempts before a target is considered healthy; must be between 1-10 seconds; default is 3
+* `success`: number of consecutive successful attempts before a target is considered healthy; must be between 1-10 seconds; default is 2
-* `failure`: number of consecutive failed attempts before a healthy target is considered healthy; must be between 1-10 seconds; default is 3
+* `failure`: number of consecutive failed attempts before a healthy target is considered healthy; must be between 1-10 seconds; default is 2

 This node is mandatory.